 No Competitive Positioning

 If you can't articulate why a surgeon should choose your device over the three alternatives they're also evaluating, your marketing is incomplete.
 Competitive positioning doesn't mean attacking competitors — it means clearly articulating your clinical differentiation.
+A competitive audit is the first step.
+Sometimes the fix is deeper than messaging — knowing when to rebrand can unlock growth that tactical changes never will.

 Brochure Websites

 Too many medical device companies treat their website like a digital brochure — static product pages with specs and a "contact us" form.
 Your website should be a dynamic clinical resource center that supports every stage of the buyer journey.
 We've documented the most common website mistakes and how to fix them.
+You can also benchmark your site against competitors using our free medical device website grader.

 The Role of AI in Medical Device Marketing